Stift Lilienfeld in Lower Austria

 - Three days in Bad Bük, one of the thermal baths in Hungary

-We would like to thank Klösterreich for inviting us to Lilienfeld Abbey.
+We would definitely like to thank Klösterreich for the invitation to Lilienfeld Abbey.
+However, our opinions remain our own.